5 campsites with heated cabins and yurts near Toronto

 This gorgeous park has 10 camp cabins open starting in December.
 These one-room accommodations feature a kitchenette with a microwave and a barbecue for more substantial cooking.
 There are gas and electric fireplaces for additional coziness.

 MacGregor Point is the yurt capital of Ontario Parks with 16 on offer throughout the year.
 These accommodations sleep six people on two sets of double/single bunk beds.
-The decor is sparse, but the idea is to get out there to enjoy the beauty of the park and Lake Huron.
+The decor is sparse, but there's electricity, BBQs and the beauty of the park and Lake Huron.

-Silent Lake is another one of Ontario's Parks that's great to explore in the winter, with 10 yurts that open in mid December.
-These are arguably nicer than the ones at MacGegor Point as they have wood burning stoves to keep the heat up, but there's no electricity of running water.
+Silent Lake is another one of Ontario's Parks that's great to explore in the winter, with eight yurts that open in mid December.
+These are arguably nicer than some other places, as they have wood burning stoves to keep the heat up, but there's no electricity or running water.

 This is one of the most beautiful places to camp in the fall and winter with two rustic camp cabins and six yurts.
 These are a short hike in from the park office, and offer the ultimate in heated accommodations at a park known for amazing stargazing and wildlife-spotting opportunities.